doged-io/doged/CONTRIBUTING.md

-Contributing to Dogecash
+Contributing to dogd
 ========================

-The Dogecash project welcomes contributors!
+The dogd project welcomes contributors!

-This guide is intended to help developers contribute effectively to Dogecash.
+This guide is intended to help developers contribute effectively to dogd.

 Communicating with Developers
 -----------------------------

-To get in contact with Dogecash developers, you can join the [eCash Development Telegram group](https://t.me/eCashDevelopment).
+To get in contact with dogd developers, you can join the [eCash Development Telegram group](https://t.me/eCashDevelopment).
 The intent of this group is to facilitate development of Bitcoin ABC and other eCash node implementations.
 We welcome people who wish to participate.